What are the benefits of travel for children?

 A familiar scenario: the school break comes around once again and you are at a loss as to how to entertain the children.
 Not every family has the time or means to go abroad for a holiday multiple times per year.
 Whether you are travelling abroad, exploring your local community or city for the day, camping overnight or discovering the great outdoors, any form of travel can prove beneficial for children and their future development.
 Here’s why you should start planning your next family adventure now!

-Children going to a museum
+Children going to a museum, group of children, educational tour

 Develop Empathy